alibaba/weex/doc/modules/timer.md

 ## Summary

-Weex encapulates a series of APIs in order to start/stop a one-time task or a repeated task at a fixed delay.
-Please note that this moudle **don't provide an accuracy dealy**.
-It provides best-effort delivery, but the actual dealy may still exceed the delay user wants if the corresponding thread is busy.
+Weex encapsulates a series of APIs in order to start/stop a one-time task or a repeated task at a fixed delay.
+Please note that this module **don't provide an accuracy delay**.
+It provides best-effort delivery, but the actual delay may still exceed the delay user wants if the corresponding thread is busy.

 Actually, this module is made for the polyfill of HTML5 timer APIs, developers **should not** use this module directly unless they know exactly what they are doing.